-Experience the secluded beauty of the East Iceland wilderness on a fun Super Jeep tour.
-On this voyage through fertile valleys and desolate highlands, you will witness the incredible contrast of the Icelandic nature as well as the rich history of the area.
+Experience the secluded beauty of the East Iceland wilderness.
+On this voyage, through fertile valleys and desolate highlands, you will witness the incredible contrast of Icelandic nature as well as the rich history of the area.

-Among the places you will visit on this tour, is Europe’s largest hydroelectric power plant and a restored 1843 farm.
-On this excursion, there will be deep ravines, hot geothermal waterfall, and a visit to the Wilderness Center where you can immerse your self in the history of Iceland.
+Among the places you will visit are Europe’s largest hydroelectric power plant and Stuðlagil Canyon.
+On our tour, there will be deep ravines, a hot geothermal waterfall, and a visit to Sænautasel, rebuilt Icelandic turf farm in the highlands.

 This exciting tour takes you beyond the reach of regular cars.
 And when traveling in small groups, with a slow travel style, this becomes a unique experience.